Puszkarek/voice-maker/README.md

-# 🚀 Voice Memo App
+# 🚀 Voice Maker App

 Record your voice with this app create using HTML5, Media Recorder and getUserMedia APIs